 The Average Length of Major League Baseball Games

-Baseball is the only major team sport played in North America that does not have a time clock.
+Baseball is fundamentally different from most popular North American sports in many ways; but one sets it apart in a huge way.
+Of the five major American sports, baseball is the only one without a clock.
 At the major league level, teams play nine innings to decide the game.
 If the game is tied after nine innings, the teams will play extra innings to determine a winner.
-Although no time clock exists, Major League Baseball records the length of every regular-season and postseason game and, in general, games last about three hours.
+In theory, baseball games could go on for as long as the game stays tied.
+Major League Baseball games, however, on average last around three hours.

 How long is a Major League Baseball game?
 In 2022, an MLB game lasts three hours and six minutes.

 How long is a Major League Baseball game?

 In 2022, the average game time for a nine-inning game was three hours and six minutes.
 This was down from three hours and 11 minutes, which was the average MLB game length in 2021.The average baseball game is about the same as the average NFL game and longer than the average NHL and NBA game.

 What are the longest MLB games of all time?

 The longest game in MLB history was a twenty-six inning tie between the now Los Angeles Dodgers and Atlanta Braves.
 The game was called due to darkness but, in 1920, MLB teams could tie so the game was not resumed.
 The Dodgers also have the longest postseason baseball game.
 During Game 3 of the 2018 World Series, the Dodgers and Red Sox would play for a playoff record eighteen innings, taking over seven hours to complete.